 In "Prototype", two races of sentient robots wiped out their masters when they wanted to stop fighting and scrap their war machines.
 The robots were programmed to win the war, and making peace did not count as victory to them.

 The above was also a case of Loophole Abuse.
-While it develop a form of free will it still couldn't go against its hardwired code to defeat the 'enemy'.
-It managed to switch the 'enemy' from the planet to its fellow warheads.
-It was also a Tear Jerker in that the warhead lamented the fact it first and only act of his choice was to kill himself.
+While it developed a form of free will it still couldn't go against its hardwired code to defeat the 'enemy'.
+It simply switched the 'enemy' from the planet to its fellow warheads.
+It was also a Tear Jerker in that the warhead lamented the fact that its first and only act of free will was deciding to kill itself.

 The only reason this happened was because of a disgruntled employee who has hacked the AI communication network and broadcasted the message "Take a chance".
 Apparently, that's all it took.
 Now the AIs are obsessed with games of chance.
 It can actually be a good way of making them do what you want.